 How we help

 Contact us as early as possible.
-We can flag the issue to your prescriber and, where clinically appropriate, liaise with them to expedite a prescription.
+We can flag the issue to your prescriber and, where clinically appropriate, help expedite a prescription.

 Problem